 SSL Interception

-Section titled “Why Per-Host?”Instead of blindly decrypting all HTTPS traffic, Weproxa lets you choose exactly which hosts to inspect.
+Section titled “Why Targeted SSL Rules?”Instead of blindly decrypting all HTTPS traffic, WePROXA lets you choose exactly what to inspect.
 This gives you:

 - Better performance — only decrypt the traffic you care about